Applied Control Engineering

 - Derive mathematical models of simple dynamical systems.

-- Characterize the transient respons of 1. order and 2. order systems.
+- Analyze the transient response of first-order and second-order systems.

-- Perform stability analysis, time series analysis, and frequency analysis.
+- Perform a stability analysis in both the time domain and frequency domain.

-- Apply MATLAB and SIMULINK for analysis, dimensioning and simulation of control systems.
+- Use MATLAB and SIMULINK for control system analysis and simulation.

-- Operate a control system in the lab, and write a technical report.
+- Implement a control system in the lab and write a technical report.

 Course Content